 These actions will always result in suspension or banishment from the league.

 Cheating and threats of violence are defined differently by different people.
-In this case the final interpretation will be made by Jimmy and Carl after discussing the events with the managing dealer and all players involved.
+In this case the final interpretation will be made by Management after discussing the events with the managing dealer and all players involved.
 The resulting decision is final and non-negotiable.
 We apologize upfront for the players who do not agree with our decisions.
 Unfortunately it is impossible to please everyone all the time, especially with regards to interpretations of NPPT rules.